 Tacx NEO Bike Plus Reviews

-Immediately after the end of the embargo, several reviews were published.
+Immediately after the embargo ended, several reviews were published.
 However, the best (and most honest) is the one from GPLama.

 In summary, he likes the new ergonomics of the shifters (‘Best in class’) and levers.
-But he found design and accuracy issues.
-Watch his video for more details.
+However, he found design and accuracy issues.
+You can watch his video for more details.

 My Verdict

-Unfortunately, it’s much more expensive than the previous generation, still has no WiFi or Ethernet port (which is not such a big deal), and has accuracy issues (check out GPLama review).
+Unfortunately, it’s much more expensive than the previous generation, still lacks WiFi or Ethernet, and has accuracy issues (check out the GPLama review).